kaigelee/PRIME/README.md

 ##  5. Acknowledgements

-TIP is based on the following open-source projects.
+PRIME is based on the following open-source projects.
 We thank their authors for making the source code publicly available.

 * [VERA](https://github.com/vera-framework/VERA/tree/main)